 Superoxide Dismutase is an enzyme that occurs naturally in many tissues.
 This enzyme acts as a “free radical

 scavenger” (antioxidant) – it binds byproducts of inflammation that may be toxic to tissues.
 Superoxide dismutase

 may help reduce the need for other anti-inflammatory medication, and has a very wide margin of safety with very low

 Antioxidant vitamins (A, C, E)

 The antioxidant vitamins act as free radical scavengers, similar to superoxide dismutase.
-While their action is less potent and
+While their action is less

-be taken, though – studies have shown that giving dogs high doses of vitamin C and then
+inflammation.
+Care should be taken, though – studies have shown that giving dogs high doses of vitamin C and then

 withdrawing the vitamin suddenly may cause symptoms of scurvy.

-Chiropractic care may not inhibit the progression of existing arthritis, but can help optimize the function of arthritic joints.
+Chiropractic care may not inhibit the progression of existing arthritis, but can help optimize the function of arthritic

-other joints by the abnormal stresses created when an animal shifts weight off of a sore limb.
+trauma caused to other joints by the abnormal stresses created when an animal shifts weight off of a sore limb.